PhonologicalCorpusTools/CorpusTools/docs/source/loading_corpora.rst

 To use a built-in corpus, simply go to the “File” menu and select “Load corpus...” from the list, which will open the “Load corpora” dialogue box.

+As of v.
+1.5.0, these corpora are directly packaged with the executable version of PCT and should simply be available on opening the software.
+You can also download them directly from Dropbox: https://www.dropbox.com/sh/0zdel7eglp9vvou/AACKey0JoRwqehJtq2rv9_72a?dl=0

-The first time you want to use a built-in corpus, you’ll need to download it (from a Dropbox link accessed by PCT internally); you must therefore be connected to the internet to complete this step.
+Before v.
+1.5.0, the first time you wanted to use a built-in corpus, you needed to download it (from a Dropbox link accessed by PCT internally); you had to therefore be connected to the internet to complete this step.
 To do so, click on “Download example corpora” from the right-hand menu.
 This will allow you to download either of the two example corpora (one is called "example" and the